jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 *GUI Controls* are rarely needed.   *Display individual controls*    Will enable user to choose - per sample - when to run which measurement segment.
 Basically, bad idea unless you know why you need it.
 Talk to staff, but "DO NOT DO IT".

-*Display all samples in image*    Will show red dots and names in the image for all samples in the table. useful when looking for open space in mostly filled table.
+*Display all samples in image*    Will show red dots and names in the image for all samples in the table.
+Useful when looking for open space in mostly filled table.

 **Hook function**